 - an approved four-year senior college for the South Central region of the Church of the Nazarene. - accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools with accreditation through the Doctorate program.
-(North Central Association of Colleges and Schools, Commission on Institutions of Higher Education, 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604; phone number 800-621-7440). - accredited for Doctorate degree program in Education, Master of Arts degree programs in Applied Psychology, Educational Leadership, Administration of Special Education, Teaching, Sport Management and Administration; Master of Business Administration; and Master of Science in Management, Healthcare Administration, Exercise Science, Instructional Design and Technology, and in Counseling Psychology. - a candidate for accreditation (accreditation status of affiliation) for the Physical Therapist Assistant education program with the Commission on Accreditation in Physical Therapy Education (CAPTE). - accredited by the Council for the Accreditation of Educator Preparation (CAEP). - approved for Teacher Education by the Oklahoma State Board of Education. - a member of the American Association of Colleges for Teacher Education. - accredited by the Commission on Collegiate Nursing Education (CCNE). - approved by the Oklahoma Board of Nursing (Conditional Approval). - a member of the American Association of Colleges of Nursing. - accredited by the National Association of Schools of Music (NASM). - accredited by the Accreditation Council for Business Schools and Programs (ACBSP). - a member of the International Board of Education (Church of the Nazarene). - a member of the Association of Governing Boards of Universities and Colleges. - a member of the Oklahoma Independent Colleges and Universities. - a member of the Council for Christian Colleges and Universities (CCCU). - a member of the Association for Continuing Higher Education (ACHE). - a member of the Christian Adult Higher Education Association (CAHEA).
+(North Central Association of Colleges and Schools, Commission on Institutions of Higher Education, 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604; phone number 800-621-7440). - accredited for Doctorate degree program in Education, Master of Arts degree programs in Applied Psychology, Educational Leadership, Administration of Special Education, Teaching, Sport Management and Administration; Master of Business Administration; and Master of Science in Management, Healthcare Administration, Exercise Science, Instructional Design and Technology, and in Counseling Psychology. - an applicant for Accreditation-Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+SNU anticipates matriculating its first class in January 2025, pending achievement of Accreditation-Provisional status at the September 2024 ARC-PA meeting.
+Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program's ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the first class (cohort) of students. - a candidate for accreditation (accreditation status of affiliation) for the Physical Therapist Assistant education program with the Commission on Accreditation in Physical Therapy Education (CAPTE). - accredited by the Council for the Accreditation of Educator Preparation (CAEP). - approved for Teacher Education by the Oklahoma State Board of Education. - a member of the American Association of Colleges for Teacher Education. - accredited by the Commission on Collegiate Nursing Education (CCNE). - approved by the Oklahoma Board of Nursing (Conditional Approval). - a member of the American Association of Colleges of Nursing. - accredited by the National Association of Schools of Music (NASM). - accredited by the Accreditation Council for Business Schools and Programs (ACBSP). - a member of the International Board of Education (Church of the Nazarene). - a member of the Association of Governing Boards of Universities and Colleges. - a member of the Oklahoma Independent Colleges and Universities. - a member of the Council for Christian Colleges and Universities (CCCU). - a member of the Association for Continuing Higher Education (ACHE). - a member of the Christian Adult Higher Education Association (CAHEA).